JuliaLang/julia/doc/stdlib/base.rst

    Takes the expression ``x`` and returns an equivalent expression with all macros removed (expanded).

+.. function:: @macroexpand

+   ..
+Docstring generated from Julia source

+   Return equivalent expression with all macros removed (expanded).

 .. function:: expand(x)

    ..
 Docstring generated from Julia source